What is the maximum airspeed restriction inside Class B airspace on the Standard Instrument Departure (SID)?

 Prepare for the Envoy Technical Test with flashcards and multiple-choice questions, each providing detailed hints and explanations.
 Ace your exam with confidence!

-In Class B airspace, the maximum airspeed restriction during a Standard Instrument Departure (SID) is indeed 250 knots.
-This limitation is designed to maintain safe and orderly operations within the complex and congested airspace where Class B airspace is typically found, particularly around major airports.
+In Class B airspace, the maximum airspeed restriction during a Standard Instrument Departure (SID) is set to 250 knots.
+This limit is designed to ensure safety and manage the operation of aircraft in busy airspace near major airports.
+Class B airspace typically encompasses the airspace surrounding the busiest airports, where the potential for high-density traffic demands strict speed regulations.

 Subscribe